Community Pharmacy In Health Care Homes Trial Program

-This extension is also applicable to the Community Pharmacy in Health Care Homes trial with updates to the Program Rules and supporting resources being applied very soon.
+This extension is also applicable to the Community Pharmacy in Health Care Homes trial and the Program Rules have been updated to reflect this extension.

 More information on the program extension is provided on the Health Care Homes section of the Department of Health website and in the frequently asked questions section of the Department of Health website.

 Participation in the Community Pharmacy in Health Care Home Trial Program is available to all pharmacies that comply with the program rules, however since the Australian Health Care Homes trial is only occurring in 10 of the 26 Australian Primary Health Networks (PHNs) it is more likely that pharmacies in, or close to the boundaries of, those Primary Health Networks will receive patient invitations.